apache/tvm/relax_spec.md

 In the `IRModule`, every mapping of a `GlobalVar` to a `Function` node or a TIR `PrimFunc` should be processed first and added to the global scope. «Global functions that have a `global_symbol` attribute should be externally linked, meaning that they can be invoked as program entry points; those that do not have a `global_symbol` attribute can be called only from within the global functions in the `IRModule`.»

 The rules for evaluating `Function` nodes into closures are given below.
-TIR `PrimFunc`s evaluate into objects that are opaque to Relax; these objects have type `Object` and can be used only by the `call_tir` operator.
+TIR `PrimFunc`s evaluate into objects that are opaque to Relax; these objects are of `ObjectStructInfo` and can be used only by the `call_tir` operator.
 None of the values in global scope is mutable.
 Execution of a Relax function in an IR module thus begins by evaluating all globally visible functions into a form in which they can be accessed.

 ## Evaluating Expressions